sirionfeingold/AI-translation-library-for-web-applications/Arbeitsplan/Arbeitsplan.md

 <td><b>Refactor</b> <br/>Change the translate rake using the sy18nc gem<br/></td>
 <td>Benjamin</td>
 <td>2:45 h</td>
 <td>Implementation in the rake task "translate" was not that hard.
-But I had to find a way, so that all the people using
+But I had to find a way, .so that all users install
-    the gem install the sy18nc version which is on the github of Joel.
+the sy18nc version hosted on Joel's GitHub.
 It has to be in the Gemfile of the rails project</td>
 <td style="background-color: #b9f2ae; color: black">Done</td>
 </tr>
 <tr>